The latest numbers on COVID-19 in Canada for Monday, Jan. 18, 2021

 _ Newfoundland and Labrador: 396 confirmed cases (nine active, 383 resolved, four deaths).

-There was one new case Sunday from 204 completed tests, for a positivity rate of 0.49 per cent.
+There were zero new cases Monday from 122 completed tests, for a positivity rate of 0.0 per cent.
 The rate of active cases is 1.73 per 100,000 people.
-Over the past seven days, there has been three new case.
+Over the past seven days, there have been a total of three new cases.
 The seven-day rolling average of new cases is zero.

 There have been no deaths reported over the past week.
 The overall death rate is 0.77 per 100,000 people.

-There were zero new cases Sunday from 331 completed tests, for a positivity rate of 0.0 per cent.
-The rate of active cases is 5.73 per 100,000 people.
-Over the past seven days, there have been a total of two new cases.
-The seven-day rolling average of new cases is zero.
+There were four new cases Monday from 251 completed tests, for a positivity rate of 1.6 per cent.
+The rate of active cases is 6.37 per 100,000 people.
+Over the past seven days, there have been a total of six new cases.
+The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.

-There were four new cases Sunday from 743 completed tests, for a positivity rate of 0.54 per cent.
-The rate of active cases is 2.99 per 100,000 people.
-Over the past seven days, there have been a total of 30 new cases.
-The seven-day rolling average of new cases is four.
+There were zero new cases Monday from 909 completed tests, for a positivity rate of 0.0 per cent.
+The rate of active cases is 2.57 per 100,000 people.
+Over the past seven days, there have been a total of 24 new cases.
+The seven-day rolling average of new cases is three.

 There have been no deaths reported over the past week.
 The overall death rate is 6.69 per 100,000 people.